jessicaribeiroalves/devmarket/README.md

 1. Link to [published app on Heroku](https://dev-market-aus.herokuapp.com/)
 2. Link to [Github Repo](https://github.com/jessicaribeiroalves/devmarket).
 The 2 remaining team members forked this repo and merged code into.

 ##1.
-What is the need (i.e. challenge) that you will be addressing in your project?
+What is the need (i.e., challenge) that you will be addressing in your project?
 We have 2 user types for our app;
-the first are junior developers with 0-2 years of industry experience the second set of users are self-employed professionals (like accountants, lawyers etc).
+the first are junior developers with 0-2 years of industry experience the second set of users are self-employed professionals (like accountants, lawyers, etc.).
 We are focusing on white collar professionals and small businesses of up to 5 staff, at the most.

 **USER: Needs of Junior Developer**
 From the perspective of the junior developer, their needs are;